varvarigos/LitBench/docs/tasks/link_pred.md

 ### **Example Input**
 ```
-Title A: A Study on Machine Learning
+Title of Paper A: A Study on Machine Learning

-Abstract A: This paper presents a study on machine learning algorithms.
+Abstract of Paper A: This paper presents a study on machine learning algorithms.

-Title B: A Survey on Deep Learning
+Title of Paper B: A Survey on Deep Learning

-Abstract B: This paper presents a survey on deep learning algorithms.
+Abstract of Paper B: This paper presents a survey on deep learning algorithms.
 ```

 After receiving this input, the model will analyze the relationship between **Paper A and Paper B** and provide a **direct answer**: